Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Experiments

 \textbf{Algorithm setup.} In our main experiments (\autoref{sec:benchmarking}), we adopt the following \textbf{default} design choices: ensemble size $N=100$, layer normalization in the world models, uncertainty threshold $\uncthres$ of $\zeta = 1.0$.
 The learning rates of the actor and critic MLP heads are fixed to \num{1e-4}, while their RNN encoders share a tied learning rate $\eta_\phi$ swept over $[\num{3e-7}, \num{1e-4}]$, the exact range being benchmark-dependent.
 Similarly, the real data ratio $\kappa$ is swept within $[0.05, 0.95]$, also depending on the benchmark.
+Note that this yields \textit{two} per-dataset hyperparameters, consistent with common practice in conservative model-based RL~\citep{yu2020mopo,rigter2022rambo,sun2023model}.

+Following common practice in offline RL benchmarking, including the baselines we compare against, we tune these hyperparameters based on final policy performance in the true environment.
 We report the best results for each dataset.
-Note that this yields \textit{two} per-dataset hyperparameters, consistent with common practice in conservative model-based RL~\citep{yu2020mopo,rigter2022rambo,sun2023model}.
 Implementation details are provided in \autoref{app:implementation}.
 In \autoref{sec:analysis}, we conduct sensitivity and ablation studies on design choices.\looseness=-1